What's in your baby wipes?

 By Anna Studman

-We've compared baby-wipes ingredients in all the top brands – from Pampers to Huggies – so you know exactly what's going on your baby's skin.
+We've compared the ingredients in all the top brands of baby wipes – from Pampers to Huggies – so you know exactly what's going on your baby's skin.

-Parents go through masses of baby wipes each day.
-As they're constantly being used on your baby's sensitive skin, you may wonder whether anything on the ingredients list – or the length of the list itself – is cause for concern.
+You probably go through masses of baby wipes each day.
+As they're constantly being used on your baby's sensitive skin, you might have wondered whether anything on the ingredients list – or the length of the list itself – is cause for concern.

-We've inspected the ingredients list on 14 popular brands of baby wipes, looking at the number of ingredients in each product, and whether they contain fragrance or phenoxylethanol, a preservative which is a potential allergen.
-Before you check out our comparison, read on to find out more about each of the different ingredients.
+We've inspected the ingredients list on 13 popular brands of baby wipes, looking at the number of ingredients in each product, and whether they contain fragrance or phenoxylethanol, a preservative that is a potential allergen.
+Before you check out our comparison, read on to find out more about each of the various ingredients.

 Preservatives in baby wipes